max-ieremenko/ServiceModel.Grpc/README.md

 }
 ```

 Is ServiceModel.Grpc compatible with standard gRPC?
-[Yes](/Docs/CompatibilityWithNativegRPC.md).
+[Yes, it is.](/Docs/CompatibilityWithNativegRPC.md).

 ## To start using ServiceModel.Grpc

-The first place to start using ServiceModel.Grpc is [getting started example](Docs/GettingStarted).
+The first place to start using ServiceModel.Grpc is [create a gRPC client and server example](Docs/CreateClientAndServerASPNETCore.md).

 For additional examples refer to [docs](Docs).